This page provides information on the Dynamics rollout for a FireSmokeSim object.

 Note that the smoke reaches the hole with conservation quality at about 200, and this value is not accidental.
 The vertical size of the grid is 100, and if it was smaller, the conservation value that allows the smoke to reach the hole would have been smaller too.
 You can think of this parameter as a distance scope in which the conservation spreads the velocity influence.

 Quality = 200

-The advection process moves the fluid along its velocity inside the grid.
+Advection is the process that moves the fluid along its velocity inside the grid.
 A problem of all grid-based simulators is that moving the content of one cell to a new place in the grid will blur the result when the destination lies between cells (and it usually does), thus losing the fine details with each new frame.
-Phoenix has a number of advection methods that battle this problem in different ways, each one with its own pros and cons depending on the situation.
+Phoenix has a number of advection methods that battle this problem in different ways, each with its own pros and cons depending on the situation.

 Method | advtype – Specifies the algorithm used for calculating the advection.
 For more information, see the Advection Method Types example below.